-- Student and faculty diversity: Our students come from a broad range of ethnic, geographic and socioeconomic backgrounds, and a variety of life experiences.
+Student and faculty diversity: Our students come from a broad range of ethnic, geographic and socioeconomic backgrounds, and a variety of life experiences.
 This enriches classroom interactions, in both theory- and practice-oriented courses.

-- Renowned faculty: Our nationally recognized faculty conduct research and practice in areas such as aging, children and families, disability, incarceration, LGBTQ health, mental health, and substance abuse.
+- Renowned faculty: The School of Social Work’s faculty are recognized nationally as experts in areas such as aging, children and families, disability, incarceration, LGBTQ health, mental health, and substance abuse.

 Students in the degree program complete 120 credits, including 54 credits of professional courses in social work.
 You can complete the BSW program full time in two years or part time in four years.